An easy to read point by point guide to being a colposcopist and staying that way

 A colposcopist who has failed to attend a recognised meeting within the preceding 3 years may apply for recertification provisional upon a certificate of attendance at an appropriate recognised meeting being submitted within 12 months of the recertification date.
 After 12 months the colposcopist will be placed on the “Suspend” list.

-As a reminder, previous Annual Scientific Meetings, acceptable for recertification, are as follows:
+As a reminder, previous Annual Scientific Meetings, acceptable for recertification on 1st September 2018, are as follows:

 Not all courses/meetings are suitable for recertification.
 It is imperative that you ensure the meeting you are attending is recognised for recertification.
 If you are in any doubt, please contact the office to clarify.